Pop Culture Madness!

 Taylor Swift accidentally released 8 seconds of white noise on iTunes for $1.29.
 It became #1 in Canada almost immediately before being removed.

-English YouTube star Zoella uploaded a picture to Instagram of a "random man & his dog" on the beach.
-The "random man" was Pink Floyd guitarist David Gilmour.
+English YouTube star Zoella uploaded a picture of a “random man & his dog” on the beach to Instagram.
+The “random man” was Pink Floyd guitarist David Gilmour.

-In 2014, bots outnumbered humans on the internet for the first time in history, making up 60 percent of all web traffic.
+In 2014, bots outnumbered humans on the internet for the first time, making up 60 percent of all web traffic.

-Shavarsh Karapetyan who was a 17-time world champion finswimmer and heard that a bus crashed in the water.
-He went in the deep water and rescued 20 people from drowning.
-After 10 years he rescued more people from a burning hospital.
+Shavarsh Karapetyan, a 17-time world champion fin swimmer, heard that a bus crashed in the water.
+He went into the deep water and rescued 20 people from drowning.
+Ten years later, he saved more people from a burning hospital.
 He also carried the torch in the Winter Olympics of 2014.

-At the 2014 Kid's Choice Awards for Nickelodeon, nominees for "Favorite Book" included Harry Potter, which ended in 2007, and The Hobbit, which was published in 1937.
+At the 2014 Kid’s Choice Awards for Nickelodeon, nominees for “Favorite Book” included Harry Potter, which ended in 2007, and The Hobbit, published in 1937.

-If all the K-cups sold in 2014 were laid end to end, they would circle the Earth at least 10 times.
+If all the K-cups sold in 2014 were laid end to end, they would circle the Earth at least ten times.

 Because the NFL owns and enforces the trademark for the term "Super Bowl," almost all ads and commercial uses will instead reference "The Big Game" or something similar.
 Stephen Colbert even used "The Supurb Owl" in 2014.